Admissions & Aid

 Additional Tuition Waivers

 These programs waive all or a portion of the student’s tuition and fees based on specific program qualifications.

 Senior Citizen Tuition Waiver

 Maine residents who are 65 years or older are eligible for a limited tuition waiver.
 The waiver applies to tuition only (not books, lab, or other student fees).
 The waiver is for a maximum of 6 credit hours per semester and up to 23 credit hours per person.
-To enroll Once you’ve enrolled, bring or send proof of your age to the YCCC Billing Office and we’ll take care of the rest.
+The Business Office will adjust charges based on birthdate provided on admissions application or registration form.

 State of Maine – Dependents of Veterans Tuition Waiver